 Corded inflators that use 12V power plug into your vehicle’s 12V jack to run off the car’s battery.
 Some may clip directly to the battery, like jumper cables.
 These inflators are convenient because they don’t require keeping an additional battery charged.
 As long as the car’s battery has power, the inflator can operate.

 While most corded inflators run on 12V power, there are flexible models that use both 12V and 110V power.
 These models plug into a standard electrical outlet as well as 12V jacks.

 Cordless inflators are battery operated and use rechargeable batteries to power the motor and pump.
 Some cordless inflators have built-in batteries that charge via USB or 110V power, while others have removable batteries.

 Cordless inflators offer quite a bit more flexibility than a corded 12V inflator, as they don’t require an additional power source to fill a tire.
-For this reason, they’re just as good at filling bike tires and sports equipment as they are at pumping pressure into car tires.
+For this reason, they’re just as good at filling flat tires on bikes and sports equipment as they are at pumping pressure into car tires.

 When it comes to tire inflators, pressure usually equals speed.
-The higher the pressure a tire inflator can produce, the quicker it can fill a tire.
-In order to avoid spending too much time filling a tire, look for a compressor with at least 100 PSI.
-However, an inflator with a maximum pressure of 150 PSI will have it up and running even faster.
-Most tire inflators can fill your car’s tire to the recommended 30 to 40 PSI without an issue.
+The higher the pressure a tire inflator can produce, the quicker it can fill to the required tire pressure.
+In order to avoid spending too much time filling a tire, look for a compressor with at least 100 psi.
+However, an inflator with a maximum pressure of 150 psi will have it up and running even faster.
+Most tire inflators can fill your car’s tire to the recommended 30 to 40 psi without an issue.